ifthenpay/prestashop1.7/versao 1.7 ou superior/readme.md

 # Edit payment details
+**Important Notice:** It is not possible to change to or update the Credit Card payment method.
 At Prestashop order details, you can edit the order payment method and payment data.
 An use case for this would be a customer ordered 2 units of a product, but decided to only get one, so the customer contacts the store admin and requests that change.
 The store admin edits the product quantity and at the bottom of the page clicks the "Update Multibanco/MB WAY/Payshop Data" button and next clicks the "Resend Payment Data".
 Multibanco payment method is used to explain the following procedures.
-The procedures are the same for all methods with the exception of MB WAY that does require a phone number.
+The procedures are the same for all methods apart from MB WAY that does require a phone number.

 ## Update Payment Data